119 Yorkville Ave., Yorkville

 1172 Bay St., Yonge & Bloor

-All aboard the nostalgia train straight back to nineties when we all spent Friday nights cruising the aisles at the video store.
-For the film obsessive, this super-specialty store stocks literally every film on DVD and blue ray, broken up by director.
+All aboard the nostalgia train straight back to the ’90s, when we all spent Friday nights cruising the aisles at the video store.
+For the film obsessive, this super specialty store stocks literally every film on DVD and Blu-ray, organized by director.
 You can also bring your old VHS tapes and get them transferred to DVD (hello, childhood home videos).

 2 Roxborough St. W., Rosedale

 Sunny, airy, and meticulously edited, this space is actually a full-service beauty destination.
-Come here for brow shaping, facials, and a lengthy menu of waxing options—then, take some of the magic home with you at the on-site boutique.
-The team behind Gee—mom Miriam, and daughters Natalie, Stephanie, and Celene—keep the shelves brimming with tried-and-true beauty favorites, including Rodin, Sunday Riley, plus goop by Juice Beauty.
+Come here for brow shaping, facials, and a lengthy menu of waxing options—then take some of the magic home with you from the on-site boutique.
+The team behind Gee—mom Miriam and daughters Natalie, Stephanie, and Celene—keep the shelves brimming with tried-and-true beauty favorites, including Rodin, Sunday Riley, plus goop by Juice Beauty.

 50 Bloor St. W., Yorkville

-With 180 years of fashion history under its belt, Holt Renfrew is to Canada what Bloomingdales or Saks Fifth Avenue is to Americans—a storied luxury department store with a designer roster that hovers in the hundreds (from Mother denim to Margiela and everything in between).
+With 180 years of fashion history under its belt, Holt Renfrew is to Canada what Bloomingdale's or Saks Fifth Avenue is to America—a storied luxury department store with a designer roster that hovers in the hundreds (from Mother denim to Margiela and everything in between).
 Special-touch services like on-site tailoring and monogramming are a lovely throwback to the store’s royal past (Queen Victoria was a fan).

 1120 Yonge St., Summerhill